 An education tax credit reduces the amount a student owes on his or her federal income tax.
 If the amount a student owes reduces to less than zero, the student receives a refund.
-The American Opportunity and the Lifetime Learning credits are education tax credits individuals can subtract in full from the federal income tax, not just deduct from taxable income.
+The American Opportunity and the Lifetime Learning offer education tax credits individuals can deduct from their federal income tax.

 American Opportunity Tax Credit

 The American Opportunity Tax credit is an extension of the Hope and Lifetime Learning credit and allows students a maximum annual credit of $2,500.
 If the credit amount owed reduces to zero, people can have up to 40 percent, or $1,000, refunded to them.
 The credit is available during the first four years of college.
 Students must meet the following eligibility requirements: